 Bowflex VeloCore 16

 The Bowflex VeloCore 16 offers a unique at-home cycling experience.
-This commercial quality spin bike has 100 levels of magnetic resistance suitable for all fitness levels, but it really sets itself apart with its lean feature.
-It has a locking mechanism that keeps it stationary, and when unlocked, the rider can tip the bike from side to side to simulate a more natural riding motion and follow along with the JRNY app's lean classes.
-While it may sound a little gimmicky, the lean feature is actually quite effective at working the core and other muscle groups while you ride.
-The 16-inch touchscreen uses Bluetooth to pair with accessories and WiFi to connect to the JRNY app.
-JRNY offers a wide range of studio classes, Explore the World scenic rides, and virtual coach programs to choose from, plus it offers the unique ability to stream entertainment from popular services like Netflix, Hulu, and HBO Max (subscriptions required) to watch while you ride.
-It can't quite match the sheer number of classes on apps like Peloton or iFit, but JRNY provides plenty of variety, loads of off-the-bike workouts, and it costs less than the competition.
-The VeloCore also works with Peloton and Zwift through your own device, adding even more workout options.
+This commercial-quality spin bike has 100 levels of magnetic resistance suitable for all fitness levels, but it sets itself apart with its unique lean feature.
+A locking mechanism keeps it stationary, and when unlocked, the rider can lean the bike from side to side to simulate a more natural riding motion and follow along with the JRNY app's lean classes.
+While it may sound a little gimmicky, this feature effectively works the core and other muscle groups while you ride.
+The 16-inch touchscreen uses Bluetooth with accessories and WiFi to connect to the JRNY app.
+JRNY offers a wide range of studio classes, Explore the World scenic rides and virtual coach programs to choose from, plus it offers the unique ability to stream entertainment from popular services like Netflix, Hulu, and HBO Max (subscriptions required) to watch while you ride.
+It can't quite match the sheer number of classes on apps like Peloton or iFit, but JRNY provides plenty of variety, loads of off-the-bike workouts, and costs less than the competition.
+The VeloCore also works with Peloton and Zwift through your device, adding even more workout options.

-We found the 16-inch touchscreen on the VeloCore to be adequate, but it is a fair amount smaller than the screens on other models we tested (the Velocore can also be purchased with a 22-inch screen for a significant bump in price).
-The screen also has limited mobility, with a small range of tilt, but no ability to rotate for viewing off the bike.
-While the JRNY app does offer plenty to satisfy most users, we think those interested purely in live and on-demand studio classes would be better off looking elsewhere.
+Though we still found it adequate, the Velocore's 16-inch touchscreen is smaller than the screens on some of the other models we tested.
+(You can purchase the Velocore with a 22-inch screen for an additional fee.)
+The screen also has limited mobility, with a small range of tilt but no ability to rotate for viewing off the bike.
+While the JRNY app offers plenty to satisfy most users, those interested purely in live and on-demand studio classes would be better off looking elsewhere.
 Due to the nature of the bike's design and unique lean feature, it has a slightly larger footprint than other bikes we tested, though this should only matter if you're super tight on space.
-Otherwise, we think the VeloCore is an excellent bike that offers something unique with its lean feature, plus the variety of the JRNY app and the ability to stream entertainment and work with third-party apps provides lots of options and broadens its appeal.
+Otherwise, the VeloCore is an excellent bike that offers something unique with its lean feature, plus the variety of the JRNY app and the ability to stream entertainment and work with third-party apps provides lots of options and broadens its appeal.

 Best Connected Spin Bike Without a Screen

-The Schwinn IC4 offers a quality connected spin bike experience without the high-end price tag of the competition.
-A top-ranked model in our budget exercise bike review, the IC4 is more of a value proposition when compared to the screen-equipped competition.
-This bike does not come with a fancy touchscreen, so you will need your own tablet or phone to use JRNY or third-party apps like Peloton and Zwift (subscriptions required), but otherwise, this bike performs roughly on par with the more expensive models.
+The Schwinn IC4 offers a quality connected spin bike experience at a more reasonable price than the competition.
+A top-ranked model in our best budget exercise bike review, the IC4 is more of a value proposition when compared to the screen-equipped competition.
+This bike does not have a fancy touchscreen, so you will need your tablet or phone to use JRNY or third-party apps like Peloton and Zwift (subscriptions required).
+Otherwise, this bike performs roughly on par with the more expensive models.
 The IC4 has a sturdy feel with 100 levels of quiet magnetic resistance.
-It uses Bluetooth to connect to your device to use the JRNY app, and it has a device holder to keep your screen in view while you ride.
-The JRNY app offers a variety of workouts, with studio classes, virtual coach, and Explore the World scenic rides, as well as the ability to stream entertainment from your favorite subscription services (like Netflix, Hulu, etc.).
+It uses Bluetooth to connect to your device to use the JRNY app and has a device holder to keep your screen in view while you ride.
+The JRNY app offers a variety of workouts, with studio classes, virtual coach, and Explore the World scenic rides, and the ability to stream entertainment from your favorite subscription services (like Netflix, Hulu, etc.).
 In addition to the cycling workouts, JRNY has a full range of off-the-bike classes to work on your total body fitness.
 The ability to use third-party apps like Peloton and Zwift expands this bike's versatility even further, and the Peloton app is much less expensive when used on a non-Peloton product.
-Of course, the IC4 can also be used without an app, and the small console provides a variety of metrics pertaining to your current workout.
-It also comes with features like 3-pound hand weights, dual-function pedals, a Bluetooth heart rate armband, bottle holders, and more to enhance the user experience.
+Of course, the IC4 can also be used without an app, and the small console provides a variety of metrics of your current workout.
+Included features like 3-pound hand weights, dual-function pedals, a Bluetooth heart rate armband, and bottle holders enhance the user experience.

-While the IC4 does work with apps like Zwift, we found that it isn't quite perfect and the power output reading is a bit high.
-While this isn't necessarily a problem for casual riders, it could cause some issues if you're trying to compete with other riders on the app (we are told the bike can be recalibrated for better accuracy, but it still won't be perfect).
+While the IC4 works with apps like Zwift, it isn't perfect, and the power output reading is a bit high.
+While this isn't necessarily a problem for casual riders, it could cause some issues if you compete with other riders on the app (the bike can be recalibrated for better accuracy, but it still won't be perfect).
 We also found that the speed and distance readings on the bike's console were higher than they should have been, but this is only a problem if you base your workouts on those metrics.
-Beyond these inaccuracies, we feel the IC4 is a reasonably priced connected bike that can get you into the studio and virtual cycling scene without breaking the bank.
+Beyond these inaccuracies, the IC4 is a reasonably priced connected bike that can get you into the studio and virtual cycling scene without breaking the bank.

 Best for Home Studio Cycling

 Peloton has quickly grown into one of the most recognizable names in home fitness, and after testing the Peloton Bike+, we can tell you that it's more than just hype.
 While it is structurally nearly identical to the original Bike, the Bike+ has had some minor cosmetic changes, and it now comes with an upgraded 23.8-inch swiveling HD touchscreen, better speakers, improved connectivity, Auto-Follow automatic resistance changes, and more.
-These changes have also resulted in a significant increase in price, but thankfully that includes free delivery and professional assembly.
-The bike itself is very sleek and streamlined, with 100 levels of nearly silent magnetic resistance and ample range for riders of all fitness levels.
-The screen is bright, has excellent resolution, and integrates seamlessly with the Peloton app which is really the highlight of the Bike+.
-Peloton has done an amazing job of developing their app, with live classes daily, thousands of on-demand studio classes of all types, lengths, music genres, etc, and the best instructors in the business.
-After using the app during testing, we learned firsthand why Peloton and their instructors have such a devoted following and large user community.
-The new Auto-Follow resistance option will also change the resistance for you based on the instructor's prompts, or you can still adjust it manually using the resistance knob.
+These changes have also resulted in a significant price increase, but thankfully that includes free delivery and professional assembly.
+The bike is sleek and streamlined, with 100 levels of nearly silent magnetic resistance and ample range for riders of all fitness levels.
+The screen is bright, has excellent resolution, and integrates seamlessly with the Peloton app, which is the highlight of the Bike+.
+Peloton has done an amazing job of developing their app, with live classes daily, thousands of on-demand studio classes of all types, lengths, music genres, etc., and the best instructors in the business.
+After using the app during testing, we learned firsthand why Peloton and its instructors have such a devoted following and a large user community.
+The new Auto-Follow resistance option will also change your resistance based on the instructor's prompts, or you can still adjust it manually using the resistance knob.
 They also offer a broad range of off-the-bike workouts, and the swiveling screen makes it easy to follow along from anywhere in the room.

-The biggest drawback to the Peloton Bike+ is the price.
-Not only is this bike expensive, but the $39/month All-Access app membership (increasing to $44/month starting June 1st, 2022) is an ongoing cost to be considered.
-The bike is still perfectly functional but relatively limited without the app membership.
-While there are some scenic rides to choose from, the overwhelming majority of Peloton workouts are of the studio style.
-This will appeal to many users, it is what Peloton is known for, after all, but some people may want a little more variety than what is offered.
+The price is the biggest downside here.
+The Peloton Bike+ is expensive, and the ongoing Peloton All-Access app membership adds extra cost.
+The bike is still perfectly functional without the membership, but your capabilities will be much more limited.
+While there are some scenic rides, the overwhelming majority of Peloton workouts are of the studio style.
+This will appeal to many users — it is what Peloton is known for, but some folks may seek a bit more variety than what is offered.
 That said, if the at-home studio cycling experience is what you're after, it doesn't get any better than the Peloton Bike+.